A Complete Guide and list of HTTP status code

 HTTP messages are requests or responses.
 Client devices submit HTTP requests to servers, which reply by sending HTTP responses back to the clients.

-What is Status code?
+What is an HTTP Status code?

-When we make any client client request, the server responds with a code that helps to communicate the status of the request.
+When we make any client request, the server responds with a code that helps to communicate the status of the request.

 Here we listed some most important HTTP Status Code list below: